texfaq/texfaq.github.io/FAQ-minxampl.md

 ---
-title: How to make a ''minimum example''
+title: How to make a "minimum example"
 category: documentation
 permalink: /FAQ-minxampl
 date: 2014-06-10
 ---

-[Our advice on asking questions](FAQ-askquestion) suggests that you prepare a ''minimum example'' (also commonly known as a ''_minimal_ example'') of failing behaviour, as a sample to post with your question.
+[Our advice on asking questions](FAQ-askquestion) suggests that you prepare a "minimum example" (also commonly known as a "_minimal_ example") of failing behaviour, as a sample to post with your question.
 If you have a problem in a two hundred page document, it may be unclear how to proceed from this problem to a succinct demonstration of your problem.